zarartahir97/Social-Network/README.md

 /posts ROUTES (Authenticated):
 - GET /posts/:noOfPosts can be used here to limit the number of posts in your feed.
-- GET /posts: Returns all the posts associated with your followings.
+- GET /posts: Returns all the posts associated with your followings with default limit 10.
 - POST /posts: Create a post for the user authenticated.

 /followers ROUTES (Authenticated):
 - GET /followers/:noOfFollowers can be used here to limit the number of followers to view.
-- GET /followers: Returns all of the user's followers.
+- GET /followers: Returns all of the user's followers with default limit 10.
 - POST /followers/:userID: Follow a user.
 - DELETE /followers/:userID: Unfollow a user.